PlummersSoftwareLLC/NightDriverStrip/data/README.md

 - nodejs v16+
 - npm latest

-With the requirements filled, open a bash terminal, go to the data folder and type `npm install`.
+With the requirements filled, open a bash terminal, go to the data folder and type `npm install`

 Once this is finished, please run `npm run start` to have the site available for testing.